Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 ## PICTURE NODE
-This node gets a picture from camera, ready to be shown in the dashboard UI.<br/>
+This node gets a picture from the camera/NVR, ready to be shown in the dashboard UI.<br/>
-The image can be rotated and resized as well.<br/>
+You can rotate, resize, crop, overlay with text, zoom the image.<br/>
+The ***overlay text*** is applied directly after the picture's manipulation.
+This behaves differently than the **text overlay node** (that uses the overlay functionality onboard the camera).<br/>
 Pass **true** as payload to obtain the image.<br/>
 You can, for example, link the ***Alarm node*** to the ***Picture node*** to get an image whenever an alarm occurs.<br/>
 **CAUTION**: image handling is a very CPU/GPU consuming job.
 Use only if you have enough computational resources.<br/>